-It’s possible for you to think that you are connecting to a public WiFi network, however you might actually be connecting to a fake malicious network which was purposely created by a hacker, if this is the case then a hacker can intercept your device as well as steal all of your sensitive information.
+It’s possible for you to think that you are connecting to a public WiFi network, however, you might actually be connecting to a fake malicious network that was purposely created by a hacker, if this is the case then a hacker can intercept your device as well as steal all of your sensitive information.
 They are even capable of installing malware on your device.

-It’s common knowledge that your device is less secure when your connected to a public WiFi network, hackers are most likely already standing by ready to catch their next victim and and steal your valuable information.
+It’s common knowledge that your device is less secure when you connect to a public WiFi network, hackers are most likely already standing by ready to catch their next victim and steal your valuable information.

 If you choose to set up your phone as a hotspot it’s important that you set a very unique password, if you don’t then a hacker could quite easily join your network and intercept your device.

-WIFI apps are certainty not perfect though, they also have loopholes.
-Hotspots created by hackers could also be listed on these apps, so definitely check feedback and peoples opinions on certain networks before you join a network.
+WiFi apps are certainly not perfect though, they also have loopholes.
+Hotspots created by hackers could also be listed on these apps, so definitely check feedback and people's opinions on certain networks before you join a network.

-Do you actually have any idea what could be happening while your connected to public WiFi?
-Whether you are in a shop, a cafe or an airport these people could possibly be tracking everything your doing online.
+Do you actually have any idea what could be happening while you connect to public WiFi?
+Whether you are in a shop, a cafe, or an airport these people could possibly be tracking everything you're doing online.
 They could actually use the data for other purposes too.

-There are apps that actually collect a lot of data about you, your completely exposed as they can gain access to your IP address, your log in details, your location, your device ID and more.
+There are apps that actually collect a lot of data about you, you completely are exposed as they can gain access to your IP address, your log-in details, your location, your device ID, and more.
 They could share all of this information with third parties as there’s nothing stopping them from doing so.
 Always read the privacy policies before you agree to them.

 I’m not saying that you should avoid public WiFi all together however you should be more vigilant and take extra steps in order to protect yourself.

-If your one of those people who disables their firewalls because of their annoying pop ups and notifications.
+If you are one of those people who disables their firewalls because of their annoying pop-ups and notifications.
 Please ensure that you enable it again before you connect to any public WiFi.
-You will require consent before you can use some of the apps on your phone, however in return you will get a robus gateway defence.
+You will require consent before you can use some of the apps on your phone, however, in return, you will get a robust gateway defense.